Sweet Dog

 5

-Keep this for when your dog already follows a target stick (the "touch" trick).
-Without that base, don't start.
+Save this for when your dog already follows a target stick with the tip of his nose (the “touch” trick).
+Without that base, don’t start.

 1